walchko/github-blog/source/blog/Cpp/constants.md

 bob = 30;  // illegal since bob is a const/constexpr
 ```
-Since `const` and `constexpr` follow the normal scoping, degubber can't follow, there is less of a
+Since `const` and `constexpr` follow the normal scoping, degubber can follow, there is less of a
-chance you will accidentally clobber something else accidentally.
+chance you will accidentally clobber something else in your code base.

 ```cpp
 # constants.h